thekoushik/skyman/documentation.md

 -  [Helpers](#helpers)

 # Overview
-SkyMan is the simplest nodejs framework that runs on top of expressjs.
+SkyMan is the simplest nodejs open framework that runs on top of expressjs.
+Each and every module can be customized or overridable at any extent.
+You can even replace its modules with third-party libraries or your own code.

 # Controllers
 The **controllers** folder contains all the controllers and are exported from **controllers/index.js**.
 A controller endpoint is an exported express **handler function**.